arfc/mhtgr350-benchmark/serpent-moltres/full-core/README.md

+This directory holds the files of the MHTGR-350 full-core model in Serpent and Moltres.

-# How to reproduce the results:
+# How to reproduce the results

 * Create cross-sections running: ``` bash createxs-full.sh 15d ```
 * to produce the ```.msh``` file open ```3D-fullcore-elements.geo``` with ```gmsh``` and generate 3D mesh